rspamd/rspamd.com/doc/quickstart.md

   }
 ~~~

-Furthermore, it might be useful to setup TLS to avoid passwords and other sensible information to be passed throughout insecure connections.
+Furthermore, it might be useful to set up TLS to avoid passwords and other sensitive information to be passed through insecure connections.

 ~~~
 # /etc/dovecot/conf.d/10-ssl.conf